ChadFarrow/Helipad-to-Nostr-BoostBot/boostbot-starter/README.md

   - [Umbrel](https://umbrel.com/)
   - [RaspiBlitz](https://github.com/raspiblitz/raspiblitz)

+**Note:** Currently, BoostBot Starter only posts **sent boosts** to Nostr.
+Support for received boosts and streams may be added in the future.

 A simplified version of BoostBot for new users.
 This bot receives Helipad webhooks and posts boosts to Nostr without the complex custom features of the full version.

 ## Features